mequot/mequot/README.md

 Offtab or out

 ![1000027186](https://github.com/user-attachments/assets/c888d00f-ec28-44c8-921a-c471c69c8a79)
-I may be too loud or hyperactive that's it
+I may be too loud that's it

 bye